krisuryanshi/beta-lock/README.md

 # BetaLock 📊
-**Index-tracking portfolio optimizer that locks beta to ~1 by minimizing tracking error against a blended S&P 500/TSX benchmark.**

-> 🥈 2nd place, Market Meet category, CFM 101 Robo-Advising Challenge.
-Full code in `main.ipynb`.

-## Overview
 BetaLock builds a diversified 20-stock portfolio that tracks a benchmark defined as the average of S&P 500 and TSX Composite total returns.
 Rather than trying to beat the market, it solves an index-tracking problem: minimizing tracking error against the benchmark while holding portfolio beta close to 1, subject to sector, market-cap, and weight constraints.
 The result is a fee-adjusted portfolio executable using fractional shares.

+> 🥈 2nd place, Market Meet category, CFM 101 Robo-Advising Challenge.
+Full code in `main.ipynb`.

 ---

-## Strategy Summary
-The algorithm reads an input universe from `tickers.csv` and:

-- Filters eligible stocks based on data quality and liquidity
-- Constructs a benchmark from S&P 500 and TSX Composite total returns
-- Ranks stocks by average distance from the benchmark
-- Selects and optimizes a 20-stock portfolio under sector and market-cap constraints
-- Executes the portfolio with transaction fees and fractional shares

----

 ## Ticker Filtering
+Stocks must pass these screens to enter the universe:

 - Valid historical data from October 1, 2024 to September 30, 2025
-- Average daily volume of at least 5,000 shares
-- Months with fewer than 18 trading days excluded
+- Average daily volume of at least 5,000 shares (months with fewer than 18 trading days excluded)
 - Duplicate and invalid tickers removed

 ---